-ROLLBACK TO SavePoint1
+dmSQL> ROLLBACK TO SavePoint1;

-3.82 SAVEPOINT
+3.88 SAVEPOINT

 The SAVEPOINT command sets a savepoint in the current transaction and assigns a name.
-Only users with CONNECT or higher privileges may execute the command.
+Only users with CONNECT or higher privileges can execute the SAVEPOINT command.

 The SAVEPOINT command can be used in conjunction with the ROLLBACK command, to roll back a portion of the commands in a transaction.
 Specify a savepoint name in the ROLLBACK command and DBMaker rolls back all commands that were executed after the savepoint.
 The transaction remains active and locks acquired by the transaction are not released.